 Finding Time for Religion & Spirituality

-According to a Pew Research Center study done in 2016, for those that are religious or spiritual, involving connection with a higher power in your daily life can be beneficial for your health and relationships.
+According to a Pew Research Center study, for those that are religious or spiritual, involving connection with a higher power in your daily life can be beneficial for your health and relationships.
 Nowadays there can be many things that prevent someone from practicing their faith in meaningful ways.
 A busy lifestyle might prevent someone from making time due to work, school, or social responsibilities.
 Lastly, many may think that religion or spirituality is a passive action, but the most important part of belief is that it is practiced and not just blindly done.
 With that in mind, here are some simple ways you can involve your faith more in your everyday life:

 • Don’t stress if you miss a day- If you find a time and place of worship that works for you, going every week might make you feel more connected with your faith.
 However, don’t treat it like a mandatory event that brings you guilt even if you skip a single week.
 If you can’t make a service that week, take a few moments every day to for reflections.
 Whether it is reading over a passage that connects with you or moments of silence, take time to focus on your beliefs.